rawb2020/Education/Assembly/Chapter1/README.md

 Logical functions on the 80x86 operate on a _bit-by-bit_ or _bitwise_ basis.

-iDue to the reason above, it's easier to convert octal and hexadecimal numbers to binary before performing logical operations.
+Due to the reason above, it's easier to convert octal and hexadecimal numbers to binary before performing logical operations.

 Masking: Using the logical AND, OR, and XOR operations to manipulate bit strings.